PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 $$\mathrm{Pr}(X = n) = \dfrac{\lambda^n e^{-\lambda}}{n!}\,.$$

-A derivation of this formula can be found [here](https://medium.com/@andrew.chamberlain/deriving-the-poisson-distribution-from-the-binomial-distribution-840cc1668239).
+A derivation of this formula is beyond the scope of our work here, but if you are interested in one, please consider [this post](https://medium.com/@andrew.chamberlain/deriving-the-poisson-distribution-from-the-binomial-distribution-840cc1668239) by Andrew Chamberlain.

-Furthermore, if we use *λ* to denote the rate of customers arriving (instead of average arrival in one hour), and use *t* to denote time, the probability of observing exactly *n* customers in time period *t* is given by
+Furthermore, the probability of observing exactly *n* customers in *t* units of time is given by

 $$\mathrm{Pr}(X = n) = \dfrac{(\lambda t)^n e^{-\lambda t}}{n!}\,.$$